 The Store Spiel

 The salesperson will try to get you to agree that the ring is an expression of how much you love your spouse.
 I’ve already exposed that to be a big fat lie.
 When the salesman sees that this isn’t working, he’ll switch tracks and try to convince you that a diamond is a great investment.
 That is also untrue.
 A ring is hand furniture.
 And even if you do buy a ring that appreciates, don’t tell me you’re going to tell your wife that it’s time to sell the ring and buy oil futures when diamond prices are high and oil is low.
 Not going to happen.
 Compare the best diamond ring you can buy to your average mutual fund performance and tell me which is a good investment and which one isn’t.
+Spoiler alert – the ring losses.

 Before heading out to the stores, decide on a budget and stick to it.
 Don’t let the slick salespeople play games and try to get you out of your comfort zone.
-My favorite response to any salesperson who does that is to start speaking in a foreign language that doesn’t exist and then leave the store immediately.
-(Just kidding.)

 She asked me where my ring was and when I told her I didn’t have one, she asked how the world was supposed to know that I was married.